ItsMaddieNow/DTG-Game/README.md

 # DTG-2020
-> WARNING: This Branch is Under Active Development Scripts Maybe Incomplete And/Or Fail To Compile
+> WARNING: This Branch is Under Active Development Features May Be Incomplete

 > WARNING: By using the code in this project in any form I and any person who has contributed code to this project is entitled to take any bluetooth device off your body and eat it.
+"This game f*ckin rules" - Some Guy From Hard Drive

 ## Required Software
  - Unity 2020.2.0a18 - To build and edit levels